How To Become A Performing Arts Teacher

 - Enquire at your part time school if you could shadow your teacher or work with them as a volunteer assistant.

-- Take your LAMDA or Trinty exams or relevant exams in your chosen discipline.
+- Take your LAMDA teaching certificate or Trinty exams or relevant exams in your chosen discipline.
 (Examination boards offering teaching exams.)

 - Apply to Part time performing Arts schools.